-The results of preliminary studies do not necessarily predict clinical or commercial success, and larger later-stage clinical trials may fail to confirm the results observed in the preliminary studies.
-Our lead product candidate is in early development, having recently completed initial Phase 2 clinical trials in two indications.
-We are conducting additional Phase 2b trials, with larger numbers of patients, before proceeding into Phase 3 trials with R788 for RA.
-Furthermore, our Phase 2 clinical trial for ITP was conducted in highly refractory patients, as opposed to treatment-naive patients.
+The results of preliminary and mid-stage studies do not necessarily predict clinical or commercial success, and larger later-stage clinical trials may fail to confirm the results observed in the previous studies.
+Similarly, a clinical trial may show that a product candidate is safe and effective for certain patient populations in a particular indication, but other clinical trials may fail to confirm those results in a subset of that population or in different patient population, which may limit the potential market for that product candidate.
+For example, R788 produced significant clinical improvement in RA patients who had failed to respond to methotrexate alone in our TASKi2 Phase 2b clinical trial, but our TASKi3 Phase 2b clinical trial failed to meet its efficacy endpoints in RA patients who had failed to respond to at least one biologic treatment.
+In addition, if we were to repeat either of the TASKi3 Phase 2b clinical trials, any such additional trials may not confirm the results observed in the original trials.
+As an additional example, our Phase 2 clinical trial for ITP was conducted in highly refractory patients, as opposed to treatment-naive patients.
 If efficacy is not demonstrated among treatment-naive patients, any approved indication for ITP will be limited to a subset of the patient population.
+Furthermore, we plan to continue to conduct corporate partnership discussions with respect to R788.
+If we are able to enter into a collaboration for R788 and initiate a Phase 3 clinical trial evaluating R788 in RA patients, the Phase 3 clinical trial may not show R788 to be safe and effective for the treatment of RA patients.
 Finally, with respect to our own compounds in development, we have established anticipated timelines with respect to the initiation or completion of clinical studies based on existing knowledge of the compound.
 However, we cannot provide assurance that we will meet any of these timelines for clinical development.